 Opportunity Costs and the Local Effects of Migration

-Funded by LEM in 2021-2022, this project is aimed at studying the differential effects of migration by suggesting a novel hypothesis that reconciles preexisting contradictory evidence of the effects of migrants on local communities.
+Project led by J. Munoz funded by LEM in 2021-2022.
+This project is aimed at studying the differential effects of migration by suggesting a novel hypothesis that reconciles preexisting contradictory evidence of the effects of migrants on local communities.
 Our hypothesis relates the effects of migration to the migrants’ cost of not migrating (i.e. the opportunity cost of migration), and suggest that the consequences of migration vary depending on the migrants’ incentives to migrate.
 Migration is a key economic issue in current times.
 According to the United Nations, 258 million persons in the world are migrants, and the majority of them relocated from developing to developed countries.
 In recent years, this phenomenon has particularly affected European countries by increasing remarkably the share of migrants coming from less developed countries.
 This type of migration has received a great deal of attention and therefore has been studied by multiple academics.
 Despite of this, we are still lacking evidence about the relationship of the incentives to migrate and the consequences of migration, and there is also in-existent evidence about how migration affects less developed countries.
 In recent years, countries like Colombia, which has a much lower GDP per capita compared to Europe, have also experienced an equally big wave of migration that have remained mostly unstudied.
 The goal of this project is therefore to study it and relate it to the current migration crisis in Europe.

 From School-to-Work: The effect local context and economic restructuring on the intergenerational transmission of human capital among immigrants